Securing the Roof Assembly

 3.1 Step 1: Calculate Specified Wind Loads

-Specified Wind Loads are forces exerted by wind which, in the case of waterproofing roof assemblies , both push and lift the roof assembly or its components.
+Specified Wind Loads are forces exerted by wind which, in the case of a membrane roof system, both push and lift the roof system or its components.
 Often, the upward or uplift forces are expressed as a negative value (negative pressure), but these are influenced by many variables including, without limitation, wind speed, building height, roof slope, wall openings, roof overhangs and ground roughness.

-The report generated by the Wind-RCI calculator will specify the wind loads for the corners, the perimeter and the roof field.
-These zone loads must be applied in Step 3 when determining the method of roof assembly securement.
+The report generated by the Wind-RCI calculator will specify the wind loads for the Corners, the Edge ("perimeter") and the Field.
+These zone loads must be applied in Step 3 when determining the method of roof system securement.

 3.1.1 Non-conforming Buildings

-When a building’s dimensions exceed the parameters of the Wind-RCI calculator, the following standards apply:
+When a building’s dimensions are "non-conforming" and exceed the parameters of the Wind-RCI calculator, the following standards apply:

-- The Design Authority remains responsible for the proper design of a membrane roof assembly, regardless of its method of attachment.
-Refer to the BC Building Code, Div.
-B, Parts 4 and 5 for further guidance.
+- The Design Authority remains responsible for the proper design of a membrane roof Waterproofing System, regardless of its method of securement.
+Refer to the British Columbia Building Code, Div.
+B, Parts 4 and Part 5 for further guidance.

-- Roof assemblies for non-conforming buildings must be engineered for proper securement to withstand wind loads.
+- Roof systems for non-conforming buildings must be engineered for proper securement to withstand Specified Wind Loads.

-- Non-conforming building roof assemblies must incorporate RoofStar-accepted materials.
+- Non-conforming building roof systems must incorporate RoofStar-accepted materials.

 3.2 Step 2: Select the Type of Roof Assembly

 Methods for securing the roof depend, in part, on the type of roof.
-How a conventionally insulated roof is secured is quite different from the securement principles and methods for a Protected Membrane Roof Assembly.
-Conventionally insulated roofs that support any type of overburden should be treated like an uncovered roof, and secured accordingly (see below for options available to secure a conventional roof assembly); the Vegetated Assembly itself is subject to different securement methods, based on its own Specified Wind Loads.
-Protected Membrane assemblies, on the other hand, are secured completely separately.
-Guidance for these also is provided below.
+Conventionally Insulated Systems that support any type of overburden should be treated like an uncovered roof, and secured accordingly (see below for options available to secure a Conventionally Insulated System).
+When a Vegetated Roof System is specified, it is subject to different securement methods, based on its own Specified Wind Loads.

-Follow the path in Step 3 that fits with your roof assembly design.
+Follow the path in Step 3 that fits with your roof system design.

 3.3 Step 3: Design Roof Assembly Securement

-The following sub-sections provide guidance for each of the following roof assemblies:
+The following Articles provide guidance for each of the following roof assemblies: